 Cabinet molding such as crown molding, lightrail molding, and base molding give you that special finishing touch to your kitchen design.
-Our trim and molding selections are milled from solid hardwood and are factory finished to match your cabinet paint or stain color.
+Our trim and molding selections are milled from solid hardwood and are factory finished to match your cabinet paint color.

 An essential accessory to fine cabinets, crown molding is a standard element of kitchen design.
 Alone or in combination with fillers and valances, it can complement contemporary, traditional or eclectic cabinet styles.

 The graceful five-step profile of our traditional crown molding offers a time-honored look with a contemporary feel.
 Dimensions: 3-1/2″ high x 2-3/4″ deep.

 The simple architectural concave profile of our cove crown molding provides an elegant finish to any cabinet style.
 Dimensions: 3″ high x 2-1/2″ deep

 The lightly decorative profile of our ceiling crown molding incorporates steps and curves.
 Dimensions: 2-3/4″ high x 2-1/2″ deep